-Demonstrate at all times respect for the diverse constituencies at JHSPH and within the public health community, including standards of objectivity, balance and fairness.
+Ability to demonstrate at all times respect for the diverse constituencies at JHSPH and within the public health community, including standards of objectivity, balance, and fairness.

-Classified Title: Audio Production Editor Working Title: Audio Producer Role/Level/Range: ATO 37.5/02/OF Starting Salary Range: $20.00 - $25.00/hr (commensurate with experience) Employee group: Casual / On Call Schedule: Flexible As Needed Exempt Status: Non-Exempt Location: School of Public Health Department name: Center for Teaching and Learning Personnel area: School of Public Health
+Classified Title: Audio Producer Role/Level/Range: ATP/03/PC Starting Salary Range: $26.78-$36.86-$46.94 HRLY (Commensurate with experience) Employee group: Casual / On Call Schedule: Monday - Friday, 8:30 am - 5:00 pm ~ 10.00 hrs/week Exempt Status: Non-Exempt Location: Hybrid/School of Public Health Department name: Center for Teaching and Learning Personnel area: School of Public Health

 The pre-employment physical for positions in clinical areas, laboratories, working with research subjects, or involving community contact requires documentation of immune status against Rubella (German measles), Rubeola (Measles), Mumps, Varicella (chickenpox), Hepatitis B and documentation of having received the Tdap (Tetanus, diphtheria, pertussis) vaccination.
 This may include documentation of having two (2) MMR vaccines; two (2) Varicella vaccines; or antibody status to these diseases from laboratory testing.
 Blood tests for immunities to these diseases are ordinarily included in the pre-employment physical exam except for those employees who provide results of blood tests or immunization documentation from their own health care providers.
 Any vaccinations required for these diseases will be given at no cost in our Occupational Health office.

 Note: Job Postings are updated daily and remain online until filled.